Sequential-circuits/facesearcher/README.md

 # facesearcher
 This is a project of a robotic arm which uses 2 cameras to search for a face and once it finds it locks on to it.
 I showed this at a presentation at the Bletchley Park AI user group.
+There is a demo video in this repo to get an idea on how it is made and works

 It uses both a camera and a 3D sensor of a Kinect.
 When the Kinect it finds my face, it proceeds to move the arm until it is able to finds it again using a camera at the tip of the arm.
 Once this 2nd camera finds my face, it locks on my face and stops searching.